pos THE BINAURAL STETHOSCOPE

 To the far left is Cammann stethoscope with elastic band, which was the original tension mechanism designed by Dr. Cammann, W.F.
 Ford & Co, circa 1870.
 Next is Cammann stethoscope with spring tension mechanism, circa 1880 and a Cammann stethoscope with Ford's patented wire spring tension mechanism to hold ear peices together, Hazard, Harzard & Co, circa 1890.
 On the far right is a Cammann stethoscope with screw tension mechanism, Sharp & Smith, circa 1880.

 The Cammann stethoscope usually came in a carrying case, although most of these were lost over time.
-The cases are more difficult to find than the actual stethoscopes at this point.
-Various examples of such cases are shown below.
+The cases are more difficult to find than the actual stethoscopes.
+Two examples of such cases are shown below.

-Cammann stethoscope in its original tin case, circa 1870.
+Cammann stethosope in its original tin case, circa 1870.

-Cammann stethoscope, circa 1880, marked Dr. Cammann Stethoscope, Tiemann & Co. and its leather case.
+Cammann stethoscope, circa 1880, marked Dr. Cammann Stethoscope, Tiemann Co.
 The tooled leather case is marked Dr. John Hatton (1838-1898) who graduated the Iowa University Medical College in 1870 and practiced in Des Moines.

-Cammann stethoscope in its original cardboard box, circa 1890.
-The label is marked Cammann Stethoscope, with elastic rubber band tension spring, Chas.
-Truax, Greene & Co., Chicago Illinois.
+Cammann Stethoscope with simple bell made of hard rubber in its original cardboard box, circa 1895.
+The label reads Cammann Stethoscope, with elastic rubber band tension spring, Chas.
+Traux, Greene & Co., Chicago, Illinois.

 As was the case with Laennec's model, Cammann's was not embraced completely for quite some time.
 It was not until Austin Flint (who had previously spoken against the binaural in 1856) endorsed it in 1866 that it became widely used.
 During the later half of the 19th century, well educated physicians used advances in medical technology to aid their ability to diagnose diseases in their patients.
 The stethoscope rapidly became the main symbol of the highly skilled physician.